By John Becker

 Often, companies get started by addressing cost in writing — whether on a product or service page or in an article.

-Adding a video that visually demonstrates the factors that affect price (and showcases the various components and configurations of what you offer) can really help you educate and build trust with your prospects.
+Adding a video that visually demonstrates the factors that influence price (and showcases the various components and configurations of what you offer) can really help you educate and build trust with your prospects.

-A key thing to remember with a cost video is that as supply chain issues and the state of business change over time, so too may your prices change.
+A key thing to remember with a cost video is that your prices may change.

 Make sure you're carving out time at the end of every fiscal year to look at, update, and optimize your videos so the sales team isn't working with outdated content.